ThonyPrice/deepl_project/presentation/manuscript.md

 The leftmost structure represents our most vanilla implementation and as we move to the right we add more tricks by changing the solver, adding batch normalisation, dropout, another initialiser and eventually testing with more connected layers.

-We initialised a run to test each of these networks for 20 epochs, name_Z will tell you about the results.
+We initialised a run to test each of these networks for 20 epochs.

 ## Initial results